stephymiehle/web115/projects/bootstrap-site/readme.md

 ### Download the latest version of Bootstrap

 At the time of writing, the latest version is 5.1.3 ([download .zip](https://github.com/twbs/bootstrap/archive/v5.1.3.zip)), but you can also visit the [Bootstrap Docs](https://getbootstrap.com/docs) and click the Download button in the header to jump to the right section.
+You can also check the latest version number and download past versions on the [Versions](https://getbootstrap.com/docs/versions/) page.

 We're working with the **source files** so that we can modify Sass.